 USA women's teams have won eight gold medals, one silver medal and one bronze medal while compiling an 86-13 overall record in U19/Junior World Cup play since the event was launched in 1985.
 Even more impressive, the USA has posted a 62-3 record and won seven of the past eight U19 golds since 2005.

-Nine USA U19 athletes have advanced to compete in the Olympic Games, including Tamika Catchings (1997), Lisa Leslie (1989), Rebecca Lobo (1993), Maya Moore (2007), Cappie Pondexter (2001), Katie Smith (1993), Dawn Staley (1989), Breanna Stewart (2011 and MVP of the 2013 U19 World Championship) and Diana Taurasi (2001).
-Other notable USA U19 athletes include: Angela Aycock (1993), Alana Beard (2001), Essence Carson (2005), Crystal Dangerfield (2015, 2017), Bria Hartley (2011), Crystal Langhorne (2005), Erlana Larkins (2005), Jantel Lavender (2007), Nnemkadi Ogwumike (2009), Vickie Orr (1985), Courtney Paris (2005), Azurá Stevens (2015), Morgan Tuck (2011 and 2013) and A’ja Wilson (2013 and MVP of the 2015 U19 World Championship).
+Sixteen USA U19 athletes have advanced to compete in the Olympic Games and/or FIBA World Cup, including Alana Beard (2006), Tamika Catchings (1997), Layshia Clarendon (2009), Sonja Henning (1989), Lisa Leslie (1989), Rebecca Lobo (1993), Maya Moore (2007), Nneka Ogwumike (MVP of the 2009 U19 World Cup), Vickie Orr (1985), Cappie Pondexter (2001), Katie Smith (1993), Dawn Staley (1989), Breanna Stewart (2011 and MVP of the 2013 U19 World Cup), Diana Taurasi (2001), Morgan Tuck (2011 and 2013) and A’ja Wilson (2013 and MVP of the 2015 U19 World Cup).